 I use notes.
-In places, I follow Davidson and MacKinnon: "Econometric Theory and Methods" Oxford University Press 2004.
-For most topics, I do not follow the book exactly and you are expected to know what I teach, not what is in the book-one of the reasons that I don't always follow the book, apart from some idiosyncracies of D&M, is that they often do too many side-bars, while I try to teach exactly what you have to know (so do not focus on the book, unless you want alternative coverage, you will get sidetracked).
-Occasionally, some material is better covered in Greene or you might prefer Greene.
+Everything you are expected to know is posted on the webpage.
+In places, I somewhat follow Davidson and MacKinnon: "Econometric Theory and Methods" Oxford University Press 2004, but I do not follow the book exactly and you are expected to know what I teach, not what is in the book.
+One of the reasons that I don't always follow the book, apart from some idiosyncracies of D&M, is that they often do too many side-bars, while I try to teach exactly what you have to know (so do not focus on the book, unless you want alternative coverage, you will get sidetracked).
+Occasionally, some material is better covered in Greene than in Davidson-MacKinnon or you might prefer Greene.
 (When I read Greene, I tend to get distracted by the too-many examples, but fell free to like Greene better.)
-Bruce Hansen's text (which I think Nathan Caner uses some for Econometrics I) is good also.
-I will post some supplementary papers or links and some notes of my own.
+Bruce Hansen's text is excellent.
+However, let me stress that I do not assume that you have read any of those books and it will not help you to read stuff in those books that I did not cover.
+I will post notes of my own and some supplementary papers or links.
 Some of the material covered (clustering, weak instruments) are extremely important in empirical work, but does not yet have a clear treatment in textbooks, so we have to gather the material from several sources.
-I have no current plans of updating the material from last year, so look at last years WEB-page to see what was covered.
+This makes a less smooth and coherent package, but this is what you will encounter in your own research and in seminars.
+I have no current plans of updating the material from last vear, so look at last years WEB-page to see what was covered.
 (If new surveys come out in recent material, I may switch to those.
 We may also adjust on the margin what is covered.)